Vovaman/start_ESP32_with_micropython/README.md

 These packages will be installed during environment initialization:
 - `esptool`, tool to flash our controller
 - `micropy-cli` - just useful tool,
-- `mpremote` - just another useful command-line tool/
+- `mpremote` - just another useful command-line tool.

 ### 7. Flash the controller